Back to blog

 Many students underestimate preparation time.

-The full process can take 6 to 12 months.
+The whole process can take 6 to 12 months.

 Typical timeline: